 AGES: 5 – 18 years (participation depends on ability level)

-A collaborative effort between the Bridgeport and Stratford Ys, our team offers a stimulating, enjoyable program that stresses stroke technique, endurance, sportsmanship, goal-setting, and leadership.
+The Stratford YMCA offers a stimulating, enjoyable program that stresses stroke technique, endurance, sportsmanship, goal-setting, and leadership.
 We strive to do all this in an environment that embraces the YMCA’s philosophy of building spirit, mind, and body for all.
 We believe these qualities serve our swimmers well in the pool, but also in the classroom and in life.

 Practices take place weeknights at the Stratford Y, 3045 Main Street, Stratford.
 For more information email email@example.com.
 For meet details: TeamUnify/BSY Swim Team